It was around 8pm on a Saturday night in early March. I was in bed, watching my umpteenth rerun of “The Golden Girls” on Hulu.

 Was it intentional, this act of self-murder?
 I don’t know.
 What I do know is that all I can say more often than I care to admit is, “I don’t care.”

 I thought after Dad’s passing that some magic window would open and I’d find myself on a new path.
-We’d spent so many years making sure he’d never feel like a “sick person” because of his Alzheimer’s, my siblings and I literally hit the Pause button to give him our undivided attention.
+We’d spent so many years making sure he’d never feel like a “sick person” because of his Alzheimer’s, my siblings and I literally hit the Pause button on our lives to give him our undivided attention.
 That hasn’t been the case.
 Even my younger brother moving on and out of my apartment didn’t manifest itself into some giddy “Space Unicorn” moment.

 No, I’ve opted to kill myself because I can’t handle the loneliness and anger that has me in a vice grip.
 I turn 53 this year, single, not caring to mingle, and determined to live out some “Leaving Las Vegas” agenda.
 I will literally eat myself to death.
 The truth is, though, I don’t know if I really want to die right now.

 My family, extended and otherwise, is a shambles right now.
 We’re a microcosm of the world, never happy, always critical, and aggressive in terms of how we express our feelings.
 We eat.
 We criticize.
 We eat some more.
 We laugh for a bit.
 We eat a bit more.
 Someone gets hurts feelings.
 Someone leaves.
 Eat.
 Speak.
+Yell.
+Slam.
 Repeat.
 We are better is small groups, but it has to be a certain combination of temperaments.
 I can weather it just fine on some days, but most of the time I find I want to be left alone.
 That mindset has been the catalyst for some serious health issues.

 I’ve felt broken for a long time, a total relic in this modern age of “Notice Me Now!”
-Flirting with pancreatitis is not romantic, neither are the signs that my body is no longer coping with inactivity are visible and painful.
+Flirting with pancreatitis is not romantic, neither are the signs that my body is no longer coping with inactivity, which are visible and painful.
 I’m in trouble, folks.
 I don’t think I’ll withstand another episode like the one 10 years ago where it felt as if I was in the throes of a heart attack.
 I want to send out a search party for my will to live and to care about life, myself, anything.
 It’s been gone so long, I don’t even know if I’d recognize it, but I know it exists.
 Will is what keeps us from falling into the gaping maw that appears so inviting, but is only out to destroy you.

 I’ve been staring up at this mountain of issues, feelings, and tasks for so long.
 It’s all I have been able to do for years now.
 Wedged in between are this selfish rage, apathy, fear, and other wickedness.
 Sigh.
-I have seen a doctor.
+I have seen doctors.
 Meds are being replaced with other chemical life preservers.
 Anti-depressants are back.
 A visit to Overeater’s Anonymous is in the books.
 The search for the appropriate therapist is also in full motion.

 I know how this may look and sound to some people.
 I can’t worry about it.
 More, I know I’m not alone in feeling this way.
 No one wants to look weak or vulnerable to the people they love.
 Yet, at what point do you be strong for the person who needs you the most?
 Yourself.
 At what point do you stand facing your image in a mirror and say “I love me?”